Miss Little Havana

 Miss Little Havana is the twelfth studio album by Cuban-American recording artist Gloria Estefan.
-The singer's first English-language album since 2003's Unwrapped and her twenty-sixth overall, it was released on September 27, 2011 on Crescent Moon Records, distributed by Verve Forecast and Universal Music Group.
+The singer's first English-language album since 2003's Unwrapped and her twenty-sixth overall, it was released on September 27, 2011, on Crescent Moon Records, distributed by Verve Forecast and Universal Music Group.
 The project was largely conceived and produced by urban producer Pharrell Williams, while Estefan's husband Emilio Estefan contributed another four tracks to the album.
 In the US, the album was released only through Target stores.

-Preceding the album's release, lead single "Wepa" was released for digital download in July 2011, and reached the top of the Billboard Hot Dance Club Songs chart.
+The album received mixed reviews, with critics divided over Williams' contemporary production and its blend of dance-pop with Estefan's Latin influences.
+While some praised its energetic, playful approach and successful modernization of her sound, others criticized its rigid rhythms and overly stylized production.
+Commercially, the album achieved moderate success, peaking at number 28 on the US Billboard 200 and reaching the top 30 in Mexico.
+Preceding the album's release, lead single "Wepa" was released for digital download in July 2011, and reached the top of the US Hot Dance Club Songs chart.

 Background

 Estefan announced her retirement from music after the release of her studio album 90 Millas in 2007.
 Three years later American producer and performer Pharrell Williams presented Estefan with two songs, "I Can't Believe" and "Miss Little Havana", which the singer liked, and they began working on them in the recording studio while writing the rest of the songs included on Miss Little Havana.
 Estefan first became interested in collaborating with Williams after meeting him through their trainer at a Miami gym in early 2010.
 The pair began sending messages back and forth, while Williams started writing songs he hoped Estefan would want to record.
 It was not until early 2011, they entered the recording booth to create the basis for Miss Little Havana.
 The album was recorded in English with some Spanish lyrics.
 Coincidentally, the album was released on the 25th anniversary of her single "Conga", and with the CD purchase a new version of the track, titled "Conga 25", is available for download.